avo-hq/docs.avohq.io/docs/2.0/actions.md

 self.visible = -> { true }
 ```

-Inside the visible block you can acces the following variables:
+Inside the visible block you can access the following variables:
 ```ruby
   self.visible = -> do
     #   You have access to: